 Stéphane Godet is Professor at the Université Libre de Bruxelles and Head of the 4MAT Department.
 He holds a Master's degree in Materials Engineering (1998) from the Université catholique de Louvain and a PhD in Materials Engineering from the same university (2003).
 He became Assistant Professor at the Université Libre de Bruxelles in 2006 and is Professor since 2010.
 He has published over 140 peer-reviewed papers.
 His main research interests are the link between processing parameters, microstructure development and mechanical properties in inorganic materials.

-Charlotte de Formanoir holds a Bachelor's Degree in Engineering (2011) and a Master's Degree in Chemical and Materials Engineering (2013) from the Université Libre de Bruxelles.
-She is presently PhD student at the 4MAT Department, Université Libre de Bruxelles.
+Charlotte de Formanoir holds a Master's Degree in Chemical and Materials Engineering (2013) and a PhD in Materials Science from the Université Libre de Bruxelles.

 RELEVANT PUBLICATIONS